napari/island-dispatch/source/blog/triangles_speedup_beta.md

 [3](https://doi.org/10.1007/978-3-540-77974-2)) and code changes —
 implementing the algorithm in C++ instead of pure Python.

-The prototype is implemented in `PartSegCore-compiled-backend`, a package maintained by Grzegorz Bokota, a core developer of napari.
+For now, our fast triangulation is implemented in `PartSegCore-compiled-backend`, a compiled Python package I was already distributing for [PartSeg](https://partseg.github.io), which is the main software output of my PhD and the work that brought me to napari and eventually the napari core team.

 During testing we observed, that sometimes the algorithm crashes because of [floating point precision](https://learn.microsoft.com/en-us/cpp/build/why-floating-point-numbers-may-lose-precision?view=msvc-170).
 In order to address this we require equivalent, but more floating point precision resistant solutions.